CSE11-SU121-Assignments/cse11-pa8-starter/README.md

 Take a screen shot of the stack trace.

-<div class='sidenote'>You can draw it in a tool like Google Slides, or by
-hand and take a picture, or any other tool you like as long as it's clear.</div>
+You can draw it in a tool like Google Slides, or by hand and take a picture, or any other tool you like as long as it's clear.
 Draw a picture of the stack and heap at the time the exception was thrown.
 You can use the style from class/the notes with boxes for method calls and objects/arrays/lists.
 Put your drawing in the document.